bkesterbyld/maroon-potato/src/pages/platform.md

         content: >
-          As you build data models and logic, the service generates secure, scalable and granular APIs for your web, mobile and hardware clients that frontend devs can use immediately
+          As you build data models and logic, the service generates secure, scalable and granular APIs for your web, mobile and hardware clients that devs can use immediately
         actions: []
         media_position: left
         media_width: thirty-three